 Lather, rinse, and repeat until you’ve recorded scripts for all your test cases.

 Setup the Load Test in LoadView

 LoadView will prompt you to specify some necessary details for your load test, such as login credentials and maximum load time.
 There are copious tooltips to walk you through each option.

 Next, you’ll have to calibrate the test.
 All you do is click a button and wait for LoadView to do its thing.
 Calibration makes sure that the CPUs of the virtual servers don’t become overwhelmed, creating bottlenecks that can affect your test results.

 The next step is building the load curve.
 Your load test will start with zero users, and steadily increase to a specified maximum number.
 You can also reduce the number or keep it steady for a certain period of time.
 As you add changes to the load, the load curve graph will update to reflect your changes.
 Your load curve should reflect real world usage.

 Finally, you’ll specify the geographic zones you want your virtual traffic to come from.
 Depending on where your users live, you can select servers in a variety of countries or only in your immediate region.

 As you specify the geographic regions, LoadView will calculate and update the cost of running the load test.
 The total price is affected by the total number of virtual users as well as the number of servers.

 Run the Load Test

-After you complete setup, LoadView displays a summary of your test details, including the price.
-Enter your e-mail address, click a button, and that’s it.
+After the setup is complete, LoadView displays a summary of your test details, including the price.
+Enter your email address, click a button, and that’s it.
 LoadView will send a notification email when the test begins and ends.
 It typically takes less than 10 minutes to run the load test, but it may take as long as an hour depending on the geographic regions you selected.